shuhaibmohd/nw/README.md

-this is project for techfest website
+This is a project for techfest website